 This country is facing unprecedented political and financial problems and our federal government is ignoring them or “kicking the can down the road”.
 You and congress are not addressing (other than a lot of talk that goes nowhere) such issues as:

-Page 2 of 3 - Immigration Reform: no one really knows how many are here illegally or what the true costs are just in health care of loss of taxes.
+Immigration Reform: no one really knows how many are here illegally or what the true costs are just in health care of loss of taxes.

 Tax Reform: Another of our laws which are written by lobbyists and passed by those who benefit or who are supported for re-election.
 There are too many sacred cows for congress, who created them, to address.